httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 response (i.e., the name of the host to which it sent the corresponding HTTP request).

-The term request-uri refers to "request-target" as defined in Section 5.3 of {{RFC7230}}.
+The term request-uri refers to "target URI" as defined in Section 5.1 of {{RFC7230}}.

 Two sequences of octets are said to case-insensitively match each other if and only if they are equivalent under the i;ascii-casemap collation defined in